 DU graduate students are eligible for two types of aid:

-Federal and state aid (available to U.S. citizens and permanent residents), which includes the Colorado Graduate Grant, Federal TEACH Grant, Federal Work Study, Federal Direct loans, Federal Graduate PLUS loans, and
+Federal and state aid (available to U.S. citizens and permanent residents), which includes the Colorado Graduate Grant, Federal TEACH Grant, Federal Work Study, and Federal Direct loans, and

 To apply for federal aid and certain types of institutional need-based aid, a student must complete the Free Application for Federal Student Aid (FAFSA).
 Only U.S. citizens, permanent residents and eligible non-citizens can submit a FAFSA.
 International students are not eligible.